The True Story of Mary

 The True Story of Mary: Who Wanted To Stand On Her Head is a 2005 Children's chapter book by Jane Godwin.
 It is a rhyming story about a girl called Mary who, upon standing on her head, has a number of adventures.

 Godwin described it as "probably the strangest story I have written".

 Reception

-The True Story of Mary has been reviewed by Australian Bookseller & Publisher, The Bulletin with Newsweek, and Reading Time.
+The True Story of Mary has been reviewed by Australian Bookseller & Publisher.

-It is a 2006 Aurealis Awards Childrens short story joint winner, and a 2006 Children's Book Council of Australia shortlisted book of the year for younger readers.
+It is a 2006 Aurealis Award children's short story joint winner, and a 2006 Children's Book Council of Australia shortlisted book of the year for younger readers.